Giving Effect to the Remedy

 - a representation from the parties that they can accomplish the remedy;

-- details on the process for a monitoring trustee or divestiture trustee to be appointed.
-The monitoring trustee’s role is to oversee the merging parties’ compliance with their hold-separate obligations, divestiture obligations and any conduct restrictions.
-In matters involving a post-order divestiture (discussed below), the divestiture trustee’s role is to step in if the divestment is not completed within a reasonable period to ensure that the remedy will be implemented in a timely and effective manner;
+- details of the process for a monitoring trustee or divestiture trustee to be appointed.
+The monitoring trustee’s role is to oversee the merging parties’ compliance with their hold separate obligations, divestiture obligations and any conduct restrictions.
+In matters involving a post-order divestiture (discussed above), the divestiture trustee’s role is to step in if the divestment is not completed within a reasonable period to ensure that the remedy will be implemented in a timely and effective manner;

-- the right for staff from the US antitrust agencies to access documents and employees (collectively, the US consent order/decree commitments).
+- the right for staff from the US antitrust agencies to access documents and employees (collectively, the US consent order and decree commitments).